-- Activities — Fly-outs, fly-ins, pancake breakfasts, workshops, hosting the EAA’s B-17, special interest subgroups — become a member of this dynamic and active organization and we guarantee you won’t be bored!
+- Activities — Fly-outs, fly-ins, pancake breakfasts, workshops, group projects — become a member of this dynamic and active organization and we guarantee you won’t be bored!
 In fact, the only problem most people have is just choosing which of the myriad activities they are going to have time to participate in!

-- Newsletter — Every month you’ll receive a brand new issue of our newsletter, either via email notification or US mail depending on your chosen preference.
-The newsletter is chock-full of current information about local goings-on such as when and where the next fly-out will be, what exciting projects we’ll be looking at during upcoming meetings, and who’s doing what in the local homebuilt community.
-You won’t want to miss an issue!
+- Calendar — The calendar is chock-full of current information about local goings-on such as when and where the next fly-out will be, what exciting projects we’ll be looking at during upcoming meetings, and who’s doing what in the local homebuilt community.
+You won’t want to miss an event!

-- Project Hangar — Access to the chapter’s project hangar with machine tools, compressor, aviation library with reading room, extensive aviation magazine collection, PC with internet access, refrigerator, water cooler, coffee machine, landing judging area with picnic table, propane grill, and eligibility to sublease space for aircraft projects.
+- Project Hangar — Access to the chapter’s project hangar with machine tools, compressor, aviation library with reading room, extensive aviation magazine collection, refrigerator, water cooler, coffee machine, landing judging area with a picnic table, propane grill, and eligibility to sublease space for aircraft projects.

-- Volunteerism — Chapter 105 is a member-driven group, and we encourage members to take advantage of the opportinuties to participate.
-From flying young eagles to hosting a meeting or workshop to helping out with the monthy pancake breakfast, there are countless opportunities for members to get involved and make a contribution.
-And if you feel the chapter isn’t providing you with what you’re looking for, by all means contact one of the chapter officers and let your thoughts be known to him or her.
+- Volunteerism — Chapter 105 is a member-driven group, and we encourage members to take advantage of the opportunities to participate.
+From flying young eagles to hosting a meeting or workshop to helping out with the monthly pancake breakfast, there are countless opportunities for members to get involved and make a contribution.
+And if you feel the chapter isn’t providing you with what you’re looking for, by all means, contact one of the chapter officers and let your thoughts be known to him or her.
 Chances are you’ll be invited to join the board, chair a subgroup, or otherwise become active in correcting whatever issue you might have.
-As with any volunteer- membership driven organization, those who participate are the ones who end up driving the direction of the group.
+As with any volunteer- membership-driven organization, those who participate are the ones who end up driving the direction of the group.